Nutrition & Food Science (NUFD)

 NUFD 587 Practicum (3 credits)

-Prerequisite(s): NUFD 580.
+Prerequisite(s): 18 500-level NUFD credits.
 Restriction(s): Nutrition and Food Science MS majors only; departmental approval.
 This practicum provides students in nutrition, food science and food management with planned supervised experiences in a variety of selected business, agencies or organizations offering nutrition education or food-related services.
 Students engage in experiential and in-class work at a specific corporate setting, agency or organization, depending on their professional goals and previous experiences.
 They work productively with business, agencies and/or organizations for a total of 90 hours.

 NUFD 588 Organizational Behavior in Food Businesses (3 credits)